-This old mechanical technology also came with an aesthetic.
-The mechanical nature of it made the stuff dirty, greasy, and grimy.
-It was powered by the air-fouling burning of things, kept lubricated by chemical greases, and cleaned with penetrating toxic solvents.
+This old technology also came with an aesthetic.
+Its mechanical nature made it dirty, greasy, and grimy.
+It was powered by the air-fouling burning of material, kept lubricated by chemical greases, and cleaned with penetrating toxic solvents.
 This aesthetic permeated our culture.
 The rich found ways to constantly clean it.
 The poor and the technology maintainers simply lived in and among the grime.

-Many stories from that mechanical age are often gripping because they tell of average people achieving amazing things with the exciting new tools available to them.
-Often those average people made their extraordinary tools and technologies perform far beyond their original intended use.
-To this day there seems to be no end to the delight people take in stories of electro-mechanical machines.
-Indeed, we may yet still be more engaged with electro-mechanical stories than with stories derived from our modern technology: nearly everyone would rather follow the building of a custom motorcycle than the latest achievements from a microchip clean-room.
-It is even possible that the pleasures of mechanical things goes much deeper in the mammalian psyche than just human consciousness — it has been shown that wild mice in a forest, given a wheel, will choose to spend their idle time running on that wheel.
+Stories from that mechanical age are often gripping because they tell of average people achieving amazing things with the exciting new tools available to them.
+Often those average people made their extraordinary tools and technologies perform far beyond their originally intended use.
+To this day, people still delight in stories of electro-mechanical machines.
+Indeed, we may yet still be more engaged with electro-mechanical stories than with stories derived from our modern technology: nearly everyone would rather watch the building of a custom motorcycle than admire the latest achievements from a microchip clean-room.
+It is even possible that the pleasures offered by mechanical things goes much deeper in the mammalian psyche than just human consciousness: it has been shown that if wild mice in a forest are given a wheel, they will choose to spend their idle time spinning away.

-The story told in this book is hung on technologies that anyone could understand with nothing more than a little armchair-pondering.
+The story told in this book is hung on technologies that anyone could understand with just a little armchair-ponderingI.
 The world this story lives in is confined to technology that is non-magical and accessible.
 Mechanics become the medium for the story.
 More than that, I hope the reader who rides along with those who try to live among those machines can also feel how the machines behave, what they can and cannot do.
-When this works, it sometimes becomes possible to leverage the reader’s sense of how machines behave to a point where all the drama can be compacted into nothing more than the movements of a needle on a dial.
+When this works, it becomes possible to leverage the reader’s sense of how machines behave to a point where high drama can be derived from nothing more than the movements of a needle on a dial.

 Today’s technology has crossed a line into the magical, and there is no way to put that technology back in the bottle even if we wanted to.
-But it is possible in the context of fiction to imagine a world where the electro-mechanical remained the dominant root of our everyday technology for far longer than it did.
-It is possible to imagine that, but for the geopolitical and economic winds blowing in a slightly different direction, the commerce and industry of our world could still be carried out by independent operators driving grease-coated machines steered by mechanical linkages.
-Such is this book.
+But in the context of fiction, we may imagine a world where the electro-mechanical remained the dominant root of our everyday technology for far longer than it did.
+It is possible to imagine that, had geopolitical and economic winds blown in a slightly different direction, commerce and industry could still be carried out by independent operators driving grease-coated machines steered by mechanical linkages.
+Such is the world of this book.

 —M. Torrey, July 2023